Sovik89/sov-kryptobird-detailed/README.md

-# Basic Sample Hardhat Project
+# Detailed Kryptobirdz Hardhat Project

 This project demonstrates a basic Hardhat use case.
 It comes with a sample contract, a test for that contract, a sample script that deploys that contract, and an example of a task implementation, which simply lists the available accounts.